 An Effective Neuroprotectant

 One of ALCAR’s most exciting prospects is as a treatment for age-related neurological disorders, including Alzheimer’s Disease.
-It has been shown to effectively slow decline in Alzheimer’s patients and reduce age-related memory loss.
-Other studies showed that ALCAR helps restore ambulatory capability in the aged and acts as a mood elevator and anti-depressant in the elderly.
+It has been shown to effectively slow decline in Alzheimer’s patients and reduces age-related memory loss.

 How It Works

 Like all L-carnitine variants, ALCAR is synthesized primarily in the liver and kidneys and then transported to other tissues.

 ALCAR has excellent bioavailability and is readily absorbed by the gastrointestinal tract.
 Once absorbed, its actions differ considerably from those of other forms of L-carnitine, which don’t cross the blood-brain barrier.
 The acetyl groups that make ALCAR unique enable it to cross the blood-brain barrier readily and rapidly, and ALCAR’s most important functions take place in the brain.